Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

+where the subscripts are read modulo $n$.
+The length of this cycle is precisely $j-i \mod n$.
+Doing a similar process for $y_2$, we get a cycle of length $n -(j-i) \mod n$. \end{proof}

+Note that since $\sigma$ is written in disjoint cycle notation, the ``distance'', \textit{i.e.}~number of elements, between $y_1$ and $y_2$ read in the order of multiplication (\textit{e.g.}~left to right if multiplication is left to right) is well-defined.

+\begin{corollary} In the notation of Claim~\ref{claim4.29}, if $n > 2$, then the product $\sigma \tau$ has at most one fixed point, with this occurring only if $y_1$ and $y_2$ are adjacent in the cycle $\sigma$. \end{corollary} \begin{proof} If $y_1$ and $y_2$ are adjacent, then $c = 1$, so we are left with just an $(n-1)$-cycle which has exactly one fixed point when $n-1 > 1$ and two fixed points when $ n = 2$. \end{proof}

-\begin{theorem} There are no nice $n$-tuples in $G(m, m, n)$ for $n \geq 5$. \end{theorem} \begin{proof} In $G(m, m, n)$, any nice tuple $[r_1, r_2, \dots, r_n]$ consists of $n$ reflections of Type 1.
-Again by transitivity, we know the graph associated to $\{ \vphi(r_i)\}$ is connected and since we only need $n-1$ edges to make a connected graph on $n$ vertices, we know there is some transposition we can remove so that the associated graph is still connected.
-By cyclic permutation of the $r_i$ via simultaneous conjugation, we can assume the redundant transposition corresponds to $r_n$, so $\vphi(A \cdot r_n^{-1})$ is an $n$-cycle by the claim above.
-This tells us that $\vphi(A)$ is the product of an $n$ cycle and a transposition.
+\begin{theorem} There are no nice $n$-tuples in $G(m, m, n)$ for $n \geq 5$. \end{theorem} \begin{proof} In $G(m, m, n)$ any nice tuple $[r_1, r_2, \dots, r_n]$ consists of $n$ reflections of type~\ref{type1}.
+Again by transitivity, we know the graph associated to $\{ \vphi(r_i)\}$ is connected, and since we only need $n-1$ edges to make a connected graph on $n$ vertices, we know there is some transposition we can remove so that the associated graph is still connected.
+By cyclic permutation of the $r_i$ via simultaneous conjugation, we can assume the redundant transposition corresponds to $r_n$, so $\vphi(A \cdot r_n^{-1})$ is an $n$-cycle by Claim~\ref{claim4.29}.
+This tells us that $\vphi(A)$ is the product of an $n$-cycle and a transposition.
 By the proofs above, we know $\vphi(A)$ is either an $(n-1)$-cycle or the product of a $c$-cycle and an $(n-c)$-cycle.
-So either the characteristic polynomial is or We see that in both cases an eigenvalue of $A$ can have atmost multiplicity 2, so when $n > 4$, there are no eigenvalues of multiplicity $n-2$, hence no such nice tuples can exist in $G(m, m, n)$. \end{proof}
+So the characteristic polynomial is either or

+We see that in both cases an eigenvalue of $A$ can have at most multiplicity 2, so when $n > 4$, there are no eigenvalues of multiplicity $n-2$, hence no such nice tuples can exist in $G(m, m, n)$. \end{proof}

-\section{Primitive Reflection Groups}
+\section{Primitive reflection groups}